benjaminion/upgrading-ethereum-book/src/book.md

     # Slashings
     slashings: Vector[Gwei, EPOCHS_PER_SLASHINGS_VECTOR]

 A fixed-size circular list of past slashed amounts.
 Each epoch, the total effective balance of all validators slashed in that epoch is stored as an entry in this list.
 When the final slashing penalty for a slashed validator is calculated, it is [weighted](/part3/transition/epoch#slashings) with the sum of this list.
-This is intended to more heavily penalise mass slashings during a window of time, which is more likely to be a coordinated attack.
+This mechanism is designed to less heavily penalise one-off sliashings that are most likely accidental, and more heavily penalise mass slashings during a window of time, which are more likely to be a coordinated attack.

     # Participation
     previous_epoch_participation: List[ParticipationFlags, VALIDATOR_REGISTRY_LIMIT]  # [Modified in Altair]
     current_epoch_participation: List[ParticipationFlags, VALIDATOR_REGISTRY_LIMIT]  # [Modified in Altair]

-TODO revise this for Altair:
+These lists record which validators participated in attesting during the current and previous epochs by recording [flags](/part3/config/constants#participation-flag-indices) for timely votes for the correct source, the correct target and the correct head.
+We store two epochs' worth since Validators have up to 32 slots to include a correct target vote.
+The flags are used to calculate finality and to assign rewards at the end of epochs.

-These are pending attestations accumulated from blocks, but not yet processed by the beacon chain at the end of an epoch. `current_epoch_attestations` have a target that is the epoch we are currently in.
-These are just stored.
-All [rewards](/part3/transition/epoch#rewards-and-penalties) and [finality](/part3/transition/epoch#justification-and-finalization) calculations are based on `previous_epoch_attestations`, which are last epoch's `current_epoch_attestations` plus any new ones received that target the previous epoch.
+Previously, during Phase&nbsp;0, we stored two epochs' worth of actual attestations in the state and processed them en masse at the end of epochs.
+This was slow, and was thought to be contributing to observed late block production in the first slots of epochs.
+The change to the new scheme was implemented in the Altair upgrade under the title of [Accounting Reforms](https://github.com/ethereum/consensus-specs/pull/2176).

     # Finality
     justification_bits: Bitvector[JUSTIFICATION_BITS_LENGTH]